AliHosaam/AliHosaam/README.md

 image editing libraries.

-5.Advanced Weather App: Developed a weather application using Angular and OpenWeatherMap API.
+5.Advanced Weather App: Developed a weather application using React and OpenWeatherMap API.
 Users can search for weather forecasts of different locations and view detailed information.

 and a lot more projects that I actually used my skills and gained experience through developing them.